biowilli/issue-reporter/README.md

-# @fairkom/issue-reporter
+# @biowilli/issue-reporter

-Framework-agnostic feedback reporter with screenshot capture for GitLab, GitHub, Jira and custom issue trackers.
+A powerful, framework-agnostic feedback reporter with automatic screenshot capture and annotation tools for GitLab, GitHub, Jira and custom issue trackers.

+Turn user feedback into actionable issues with just one click!

 ## Features